This recipe is NOT safe for Coumadin (warfarin) users.

 This recipe is safe for those who are sensitive to gluten.

-I use sesame oil in this spinach recipe, but if you are serving a main dish that would be overpowered by the sesame flavor, use grapeseed oil.
+I use sesame oil in this spinach recipe, but if you are serving a main dish that would be overpowered by the sesame flavor, use olive oil.

 This recipe can be multiplied by 2,3,4.